-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may be referred to a psychologist, psychiatrist, or other trained mental health provider.
+This is often enough to make the diagnosis.

-There are no known ways to prevent claustrophobia.
+There are no known guidelines to prevent this health problem.

 Anxiety and Depression Association of America

 Anxiety disorders.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/topics/anxiety-disorders/index.shtml.
 Accessed November 18, 2020.

 LeBeau RT, Glenn D, et al. Specific phobia: a review of DSM-IV specific phobia and preliminary recommendations for DSM-V. Depress Anxiety.
 2010 Feb;27(2):148-167.

 Specific phobia.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/specific-phobia .
 Accessed November 18, 2020.